Student ProjectsIEEE Technical Program

 Summary

 The objective of the IEEE technical program is to teach students, create a community, advance careers, and widen perspectives.
-Students will form teams of five to six people with a peer mentor to create innovative projects and learn technical skills that are often only introduced later in the curriculum or only covered theoretically.
-At the end of around five months, students will have the chance to showcase their projects to industry professionals and gain feedback.
-The club will also host social events as well as invite speakers throughout the program to promote networking and create a fun technology community.
-The primary goals of our program are to help students develop their careers, learn from others, and have fun.
+Students will form teams of five to six people with a peer mentor to create innovative projects and learn technical skills that are often only introduced in later years or in a theoretical sense at Northwestern.
+At the end of approximately 5 months, students will have the chance to showcase their projects to industry professionals and gain feedback.
+The club will also host social events and invite speakers throughout the program to promote networking and create a fun technology community.
+The primary goals of our program are to help students develop their careers more, learn from others, and have fun.

 Planned Activities/Investments

-1. The IEEE Technical Project is a 4-month mentorship program that places students in teams of 4 –5, led by an experienced project manager.
+- IEEE Technical Program: The IEEE Technical Program is a 4-month technical mentorship program that places students in teams of 4-5, led by an experienced project manager.
 Over the course of the program, teams will work collaboratively on a technical project, participate in peer feedback sessions, and build practical skills through hands-on development.
+These projects span software engineering, AI/ML, hardware, and chip design–perfect for ECE and CS students.
 The program culminates in a final showcase where students present their work to industry professionals, receiving valuable feedback to refine their ideas and strengthen their technical and presentation abilities.

-2. Workshops: Before the IEEE Technical Project begins, we will offer frequent workshops to help prepare students to create a project.
-Oftentimes, at Northwestern, it isn’t until late sophomore year that you get to do this.
+- Workshops: Before the IEEE Technical Program begins, we will have frequent workshops to equip students with more technical skills for starting a project.
+Oftentimes, at Northwestern, it isn’t until late sophomore year that you take your major-specific courses, so our workshops are a concise and effective way for Technical Program students to catch up with upperclassmen in technical skills.

 Impact

-The IEEE Technical Program will positively impact students in eectrical engineering, computer engineering, and computer science, as well as those from other fields who are interested in gaining technical experience or contributing their expertise to engineering-focused projects.
+The IEEE Technical Program will positively impact students in Electrical Engineering, Computer Engineering, and Computer Science, as well as those from other fields who are interested in gaining technical experience or contributing their expertise to engineering-focused projects.
 Our workshops will equip students with industry-relevant technical skills that are often not covered in traditional coursework.
-The team-based projects allow students to apply knowledge gained both in and out of the classroom to real-world challenges.
-These projects also often have impacts beyond the community, and many project teams aim to tackle real-world problems with their technology.
+The team-based projects allow students to apply knowledge gained both in and out of the classroom to impactful real-world challenges.
 Additionally, our speaker series and project showcase will allow students to receive career advice and network with professionals in the field.
 Altogether, the IEEE Technical Program aims to foster a stronger, more connected engineering community at Northwestern.

 Deliverables